Trump has found a new way to attack judge's daughter in hush-money case despite gag order

 The judge did not immediately rule on Tuesday's request that he entertain this new recusal request, but he has consistently rejected prior defense claims that his daughter's consultant work presents a conflict of interest.

-The judge has also repeatedly warned the defense against mounting frivolous delay tactics — on penalty of finding Trump's lawyers in contempt of court.
+The judge has also repeatedly warned the defense against frivolous delay tactics — on penalty of finding them in contempt of court.

 Read the original article on Business Insider